AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 encoded with values other than 0 and 1.
 Maybe you want to use an enumeration type because you want to specify all the possible values actually used by clients.
-If you just used some numeric type instead and made up constants for On and Off, there's nothing to keep clients from using other numeric values in place of the two constants (absent some comparatively heavy code to prevent that from happening).
+If you just used some numeric type instead and made up constants for :ada:`On` and :ada:`Off`, there's nothing to keep clients from using other numeric values in place of the two constants (absent some comparatively heavy code to prevent that from happening).
 Better to use the compiler to make that impossible in the first place, rather than